up-n-running/RetroPod/retropod/windows_compilation/Readme Before Compiling.txt

---- Additional Step If you want to ensure you're using the latest version of freeglut instead --- Get the latest freeglut here: http://freeglut.sourceforge.net/index.php#download If necessary install 7-Zip to unzip the .tar.gz file: https://www.7-zip.org/ Create a freeglut folder in a location readble by all users, eg:
+--- Additional Step If you want to ensure you're using the latest version of freeglut instead --- Get the latest freeglut here: http://freeglut.sourceforge.net/index.php#download If necessary install 7-Zip to unzip the .tar.gz file: https://www.7-zip.org/ Create a freeglut folder in our common location readble by all users, eg:
 C:\Program Files\Common Files\MinGW\freeglut\
-Copy the “lib\” and “include\” folders from the freeglut archive to that location
+Copy the “lib\” and “include\” folders _and their contents_ from the freeglut archive to that location